 - Measurement is most useful inside the software development team itself,

-where the knowledge resides about what is really going on from day to day.
-Everywhere else, it is just as likely to be smoke and mirrors as it is to be honest and useful – depending on who is using the metrics and for what purpose.
+where the knowledge resides about what is really going on from day today.
+Everywhere else, it is just as likely to be smoke and mirrors as it is, to be honest, and useful – depending on who is using the metrics and for what purpose.
 If the team doesn’t understand the metrics applied and can’t use them to better understand where they are in relation to the work to be done, their quality performance and general efficiency as a team, the metrics will fail to give back their primary value – keeping the team and project on track.

-Agile methodology relies on individual and team responsibility, trust and communication.
+The agile methodology relies on individual and team responsibility, trust and communication.
 If these three points cannot be achieved within a team, agile and scrum are just a bunch of processes and procedures that may or may not be helpful in organizing work.
 If the team is just “going through the motions” in taking responsibility for tasks, assessing and managing their backlog, and participating in standups and retrospectives, additional metrics and measurement will not provide much value.
 They will provide information to a larger audience too late to enable outside forces to do more than triage injuries to the project.

 - Working through what may appear to be problems or what may seem to be a simple solution requires peer-level coaching and communication, not blame.
 If we understand that the team itself really knows what is going on – getting them to assess the problem honestly and figure out how to address it requires something other than pointing fingers, avoiding issues and top-down communication.
-It also means that the team needs to take responsibility, as soon as anyone recognises a problem could be on the horizon, to consider it seriously and determine both the size of the problem and solutions that could be used to address it.
+It also means that the team needs to take responsibility, as soon as anyone recognizes a problem could be on the horizon, to consider it seriously and determine both the size of the problem and solutions that could be used to address it.
 And so what if the team raises an issue that may turn out to be nothing of great importance?
 We’ve been called to action to look at it and we will all come out of the conversation wiser.
-If everyone in the conversation addresses each other as a peer, rather than hierarchically, there is good reason to think that the next time a problem is encountered or perceived, it will be openly addressed, rather than swept under the rug.
+If everyone in the conversation addresses each other as a peer, rather than hierarchically, there is a good reason to think that the next time a problem is encountered or perceived, it will be openly addressed, rather than swept under the rug.

 Three points to consider and use in conjunction with standard agile and scrum-based tools.
 You can use more and you can draw all sorts of conclusions from the systems you bring together.
 But in the end, if they don’t bring immediate value back to a current project, what value are they really serving?

 Scio provides nearshore software development services for our client base in North America.
-We work closely with our clients to insure that the projects we are involved in have the level of communication and understanding needed to reach successful outcomes.
+We work closely with our clients to ensure that the projects we are involved in have the level of communication and understanding needed to reach successful outcomes.
 If you have a project where you think we could help, please contact us.
 We would be happy to discuss your needs.